ChaoranHu/smam/cran-comments.md

 ## Newer Version of R package smam

 The R package smam 0.3.0 has already in CRAN.
 This is the next version of smam.
 The version number of this package is 0.4.0.
 In this version, Chaoran Hu is added as an author and the new maintainer.
 The old maintainer is Professor Jun Yan (jun.yan@uconn.edu).

+We also modify the examples and DESCRIPTION file according to Professor Herbrandt's suggestion.
+We do appreciate Professor Herbrant's help and time!